trinodb/trino/presto-docs/src/main/sphinx/optimizer/cost-based-optimizations.rst

 The order in which joins are executed in a query can have a significant impact on the query's performance.
 The aspect of join ordering that has the largest impact on performance is the size of the data being processed and transferred over the network.
-If a join that produces a lot of data is performed early in the execution, then subsequent stages will need to process large amounts of data for longer than necessary, increasing the time and resources needed for the query.
+If a join, that produces a lot of data, is performed early in the execution, then subsequent stages need to process large amounts of data for longer than necessary, increasing the time and resources needed for the query.

-With cost based join enumeration, Presto uses :doc:`/optimizer/statistics` provided by connectors to estimate the costs for different join orders and automatically pick the join order with the lowest computed costs.
+With cost based join enumeration, Presto uses :doc:`/optimizer/statistics` provided by connectors to estimate the costs for different join orders and automatically picks the join order with the lowest computed costs.

 The join enumeration strategy is governed by the ``join_reordering_strategy``